Metronidazole: Alcohol

 and a possible central toxic serotonin reaction for the alcohol intolerance is suggested.
 Metronidazole is also generally thought to inhibit the liver metabolism of propylene glycol (found in some foods, medicines, and in many electronic cigarette e-liquids), thus propylene glycol may potentially have similar interaction effects with metronidazole.

 Other drug interactions

-Metronidazole is a moderate CYP2C9 inhibitor.
-CYP2C9 is an enzyme of cytochrome P450 family.
-Therefore, metronidazole may interact with medications metabolized by this enzyme.
-Examples of such medications are lomitapide, warfarin, etc.
+Metronidazole is a moderate inhibitor of the enzyme CYP2C9 belonging to the cytochrome P450 family.
+As a result, metronidazole may interact with medications metabolized by this enzyme, such as lomitapide and warfarin.

+Pregnancy and breastfeeding

+According to online pharmaceutical encyclopaedia drugs.com, no universal evaluation of the safety of metronidazole during pregnancy exists.
+Some authorities state that metronidazole is contraindicated during the first trimester of pregnancy, whereas use in the second and third trimesters should only occur where local palliative treatment has failed.
+Some authorities advise against any use during pregnancy except where essential and the benefits outweigh potential risks, in these cases high dosage regimes are not recommended.

+Animal studies have not revealed any statistically significant risks of fetal harm associated with medical dosages of metronidazole, with no conclusive evidence of increases in birth defects observed in studies of women who have taken the drug during pregnancy.

+Metronidazole is excreted in human milk and is generally considered incompatible with breastfeeding.
+A decision should be made on whether to discontinue breastfeeding or discontinue the drug based on the needs of the mother.

 Pharmacology

 Mechanism of action

 Metronidazole is of the nitroimidazole class.
+It is a prodrug that inhibits nucleic acid synthesis by forming nitroso radicals, which disrupt the DNA of microbial cells.
+Metronidazole activates by receiving an electron from the reduced ferredoxin produced by pyruvate synthase (PFOR) in anaerobic organisms, equivalent to pyruvate dehydrogenase in aerobic organisms, thus turning into a highly reactive radical anion.
+After the radical loses the electron to its target, it recycles back to the unactivated form of metronidazole, ready to be activated again.

-It inhibits nucleic acid synthesis by forming nitroso radicals, which disrupt the DNA of microbial cells.
-This function only occurs when metronidazole is partially reduced, and because this reduction usually happens only in anaerobic bacteria and protozoans, it has relatively little effect upon human cells or aerobic bacteria.
+This function only occurs when metronidazole is partially reduced, and, because oxygen competes with metronidazole for the electron, this reduction requires a local environment with low oxygen concentration: this usually happens only in anaerobic bacteria and protozoans.
+Therefore, it has relatively little effect upon human cells or aerobic bacteria.
+Elevation of oxygen level in the organism will decrease its rate of generating the activated metronidazole, but also increase the rate of recycling back to the unactivated metronidazole.